 You will be assigned to a van with other passengers heading to the same general area as you.
-You can request GoAirLink and SuperShuttle from the ground transportation desk in the baggage claim area.
 You can also book online in advance.

 Cost: It depends on your destination from the airport.
-As a point of reference, the cost from Newark to Grand Central Station Terminal in Midtown Manhattan will cost you between $20-$25 per person. ($18/adult through Citysights if you use code save10)
+As a point of reference, the cost from Newark International Airport to Port Authority in Midtown Manhattan will cost you around $40 per person with up to two bags.
+This also includes tunnel tolls and taxes.